top of page

 Pre Fit: Knees mal-tracking due to limited hip and lumbar mobility

-I will update this blog with the results of the follow up session and post a video on Instagram and Facebook to show you the results.
+I will update this blog with the results of the follow-up session.
+Additionally, I plan to post a video on Instagram and Facebook to showcase the results of these adjustments.

 Comments